SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Magellan_SDNO_Controller.md

 #### HTTP Connection

-This driver uses an HTTP Rest API connection and requires the following input during element creation:
+This connector uses an HTTP Rest API connection and requires the following input during element creation:

 HTTP CONNECTION: